Elder Law & Guardianship Professional Attorneys in Stevens Point

 Medicaid

-Medicaid (also called Medical Assistance) is a joint federal-state program that provides health insurance coverage to low-income children, seniors and people with disabilities.
-In addition, it covers care in a nursing home for those who qualify.
-Our attorneys have specialized knowledge of the Medicaid resource and income rules, transfer penalties, spousal protections, liens and estate recovery.
+Medicaid (also called Medical Assistance) is a joint federal-state program that provides health insurance coverage, and care in a nursing home for those who qualify.
+Our attorneys have specialized knowledge of the Medicaid resource and income rules, transfer penalties, spousal protections, liens, and estate recovery.

 Special Needs Trusts

 Supplemental needs trusts (also known as “special needs” trusts) allow a disabled beneficiary to receive gifts, lawsuit settlements, inheritances or other funds and yet not lose eligibility for certain government programs that may pay for nursing home care.
-We can assist you with preparing these types of trusts and insure that the trust is drafted so that the funds will not be considered to belong to the beneficiary in determining eligibility for public benefits.
-We can also provide access to “pooled trusts” which pool the resources of many disabled beneficiaries, and have the added advantage that at the beneficiary’s death the state does not have to be repaid for its Medicaid expenses paid on behalf of the beneficiary.
+We can assist you with preparing these types of trusts and insure that the trust is drafted so that the funds will not be considered to belong to the beneficiary in determining eligibility for public benefits, and at the time of the beneficiary’s death the state does not have to be repaid.

 Guardianships